SUBSCRIBE TO OUR FREE NEWSLETTER

 "We can elect the best person in the world to be president, but that person will get swallowed up unless there is an unprecedented level of activism at the grassroots level." --Sen. Bernie Sanders

 Presidential hopeful Sen Bernie Sanders (I-VT) is on a roll.
 Following his historic late-May campaign kick-off rally on the waterfront in Burlington, he was greeted by overflow crowds in New Hampshire, Iowa and Minnesota.
 Moreover, he did very well in a recent Wisconsin straw poll.
 He has generated a level of enthusiasm not often seen this early in a campaign.
-Although his candidacy is sometimes dismissed, or at best deemed quixotic by mainstream media pundits certain that his criticisms of corporate American and rising levels of inequality can't fly, he continues to attract a large following wherever he speaks.
+Although his candidacy is sometimes dismissed, or at best deemed quixotic by mainstream media pundits certain that his criticisms of corporate America and rising levels of inequality can't fly, he continues to attract a large following wherever he speaks.

 As British political economist and Labor Party leader Harold Laski observed in 1940, "[T]he day of a successful election is the day on which the president ceases to be a free man."
 Laski was alluding to the pressures from political and economic elites that imprison a newly-elected chief executive.
 Conventional political science mostly ignores such pressures, choosing instead to focus on the party of the president, personality characteristics, or management style.
 The balance of power between Congress and the President is given great attention.
-Washington "gridlock" is condemned; bipartisan cooperation is celebrated and eagerly anticipated.
+Washington's "gridlock" is condemned; bipartisan cooperation is celebrated and eagerly anticipated.
 But beneath those personal and institutional factors lies a deeper structure of power.

 The modern presidency emerged from the long tenure of FDR and the challenges of the Great Depression and WWII.
 Its foundation was set in the twin pillars of endless economic growth (defined as rising GDP - producing more today than yesterday, more tomorrow than today) and the promotion of national security (expanding security via the projection of American power against all "enemies," whether the former Soviet Union or ISIS).
-These twin goals were bipartisan, a product of a shared consensus that is simply not sustainable in an era of climate change and the decline of American empire.
+These twin goals were bipartisan, a product of a shared consensus that is simply not sustainable in an era of climate change and the decline of the American empire.
 This now-unsustainable consensus was beholden to corporate definitions of the ends of U.S. military and economic power.

 How does this power structure imprison the president?
 As a thought experiment, imagine the morning after he is elected President in 2016.
-What would greet President-elect Bernie Sanders after the victory parties die down and residents of Burlington, VT awaken to their first cup of coffee?
-The most immediate impact would be a steep decline in global financial markets, as investors registered their panic at the "reckless" decision reached by U.S. voters.
-The swift negative response would be amplified by fears in corporate boardrooms, as the specter of severe market instability and declining business confidence wracked the capitalist world.
+What would greet President-elect Bernie Sanders after the victory parties die down and residents of Burlington, VT, awaken to their first cup of coffee?
+The most immediate impact would be a steep decline in global financial markets as investors registered their panic at the "reckless" decision reached by U.S. voters.
+The swift negative response would be amplified by fears in corporate boardrooms as the specter of severe market instability and declining business confidence wracked the capitalist world.
 With a financial meltdown looming, president-elect Sanders would be facing a business reaction known as "capital strike."
 And that's just day one after the election.
-With little prospect of the economic tumult subsiding during his 11 week transition period, Sanders would face enormous pressure to calm the fears of the market by announcing the appointment of moderates to hold Cabinet positions--non-confrontational, non-ideological people who would be "acceptable" to political and economic power holders.
+With little prospect of the economic tumult subsiding during his 11-week transition period, Sanders would face enormous pressure to calm the fears of the market by announcing the appointment of moderates to hold Cabinet positions--non-confrontational, non-ideological people who would be "acceptable" to political and economic power holders.
 No radicals for the Treasury Department, no thoughts of Ben and Jerry as Co-Secretaries of Commerce, no union firebrand to head the Labor Department, no Bill McKibben leading the Interior Department.
 Only nice, "safe" choices would suffice--personnel decisions that would undermine the progressive vision of his campaign.
 In short, the economics of "capital strike" would threaten to trump the verdict of democracy.

 For Bernie Sanders, though, such confinement would be unbearable, almost taunting him to become just another moderate-to-liberal Democrat.
 To really challenge the status quo, he would need to do more than argue that working people deserve a bigger slice of the pie.
 For instance, reduction of income and wealth inequality itself, while crucial, would not help address global climate change, if the goal is merely to rev up economic growth in order to grow a bigger pie and give a proportionally larger slice to the bottom 99%.
 The U.S. and the world need to reduce production of greenhouse gasses, particularly carbon dioxide and methane, and do so rapidly.
 We need to rethink how "growth" and "progress" are defined.
 Simply raising GDP would actually make things worse.
 Similarly, national security needs to be defined as something quite different than having some 900 military bases around the world and a growing weapons and surveillance capability.
 We will not blast our way to a more secure world via a bloated, energy-depleting Pentagon budget, arming Middle East "moderate rebels" and firing more drones, strategies that create more "terrorist" enemies than they destroy.